Twins Vs. White Sox Prediction, Odds, Pick

 The Minnesota Twins take on the Chicago White Sox.
 Check out our MLB odds series for our Twins White Sox prediction and pick.

-Bailey Ober goes to the hill for the Twins, while Johnny Cueto gets the assignment for the White Sox.
+Josh Winder goes to the mound for the Twins, while Lucas Giolito gets the ball for the White Sox.

-Bailey Ober has had a 2022 season marred and interrupted by injuries.
-He missed the first three weeks of May and then missed three and a half months (June 2-Sept.
-15) with another injury.
-He has pitched just 51 innings this year in 10 appearances.
-In the first seven appearances through June 1, he pitched to a 4.01 ERA.
-Since coming back to the Twins on Sept.
-16, he has pitched to a 1.56 ERA in three starts, including a Sept.
-27 outing against the White Sox in which he completely dominated: 7 1/3 innings pitched, two hits, no runs, one walk, and 10 strikeouts.
-One can either bet that Ober has the White Sox’ number and that his fresh pitching arm will serve him well, or one could take the opposite route and say that Ober is bound to significantly regress one week later in this reunion with the White Sox.
+Josh Winder has had an injury-interrupted season.
+He missed six weeks from mid-May to the end of June, and he briefly came back to the rotation in early July.
+He then got hurt again and missed two more months.
+He came back to the Minnesota rotation in mid-September and is trying to set the tone for spring training and the start of the 2023 season.
+Winder pitched in April of this season.
+He hopes to be ready by next April as a contributor to a Minnesota team which was thoroughly disappointing in 2022.

-Johnny Cueto is one of the few White Sox players who can’t be blamed for this disastrous 2022 season.
-Cueto’s ability to go seven or eight innings on several occasions reduced the exposure to an injured and vulnerable bullpen.
-He ate up innings and gave the White Sox a lot of quality starts.
-Cueto’s game-in, game-out numbers might not have been astounding over the course of the whole season, but his stats should have been more than enough for Chicago to win the games he pitched in.
-This huge failure by the White Sox — easily the most disappointing season of any MLB club in 2022 — falls on the hitters who failed to produce on a regular basis, and on a bullpen which was shaky.
-The Sox might have had 99 problems this year, but Johnny Cueto ain’t one.
+Lucas Giolito was the staff ace for the White Sox two years ago.
+You might remember that he helped Chicago make the expanded playoffs in the shortened pandemic season.
+Giolito was the stopper, the guy the White Sox could trust to end a losing streak and take command of nearly every game in which he pitched.
+That version of Giolito simply did not show up very much in 2022.
+Giolito often got tagged for several runs.
+He lacked the sharpness and bite he previously possessed.
+The White Sox know that Tony La Russa will not return as their manager in 2023.
+La Russa announced his permanent retirement for health reasons.
+He will never manage another game again.
+Maybe the change at manager will give Giolito a fresh start for 2023.
+He certainly needs it, as do the White Sox as they limp to the finish line this season.

 Courtesy of FanDuel, here are the Twins-White Sox MLB odds.